yugr/Lalambda/21/practice.md

 # Prerequisites

 We'll be using Docker for our experiments.
-To install Docker on Ubuntu please follow the guide at https://docs.docker.com/engine/install/ubuntu/
+To install Docker
+* on Ubuntu: follow the guide
+at https://docs.docker.com/engine/install/ubuntu/
+* on Fedora/RedHat: see https://developer.fedoraproject.org/tools/docker/docker-installation.html

 To avoid the need to run Docker commands with `sudo`, run
 ```
 $ sudo usermod -aG docker $USER
 $ newgrp docker
 ```
+and restart Docker service (or just restart the machine).

 Then go to the `docker` subdirectory and run
 ```
 $ sudo docker build -t yugr/failing-malloc .
 ```
+and then wait for ~30 minutes.

 Finally create a local workspace on you host system and start docker